jadaniel01/alx-pre_course/README.md

-Lesson on writting effective readme
+Lessons on writting effective readme's
+The basics of using github effectively